 How to clean a computer keyboard properly

-A computer keyboard full of crumbs and dust and greasy keys is not only unsightly, but also unhygienic.
-With these tips, cleaning your keyboard is quick and easy.
+A computer keyboard full of crumbs, dust and greasy keys is not only unsightly but also unhygienic.
+Here are some tips that will make cleaning your keyboard quick and easy.

 Why should I clean my keyboard?

 Your PC or laptop keyboard is exposed to all kinds of substances.
 Dust, sweat, skin residue and bits of food often accumulate between the keys over time.
 This creates an unhygienic breeding ground for germs, viruses and bacteria.
 The fact that you’re constantly touching your keyboard should be reason enough to include it in your regular cleaning routine.
 You can also help extend the life of your keyboard if you clean it regularly.
 It’s good for your wallet and the environment.
 Here are a few helpful tips on cleaning your keyboard.

 Removing crumbs from the keyboard

 Before you start cleaning your keyboard, you should switch off your PC or laptop and disconnect it from the outlet.
 If it’s a laptop, it is recommended that you remove the battery if possible.

 The first step is to turn your keyboard or laptop upside down.
 Shake and tap it gently so as much dirt and debris falls out.
 The second step is a precision task and there are different ways to do this:

 - The small brushes you use to clean in between your teeth can also be used to clean your keyboard.
 Cotton swabs work well to clean the spaces between the keys, but they won't reach under the keys.